uccser/cs-field-guide/csfieldguide/chapters/content/en/artificial-intelligence/sections/chatterbots-and-the-turing-test.md

 If they can’t reliably tell, then the computer is said to have passed the test.

 This test proposed by Turing eventually became very famous and got the name "The Turing Test".
-One of the motivations for writing chatterbots is to try and make one that passes the Turing Test.
+One of the motivations for writing chatterbots is to try and make one that passes the Turing test.
-Unfortunately, making a chatterbot that successfully passes the Turing Test hasn't yet been achieved, and whether or not it is even possible is still an open question in computer science, along with many other questions in artificial intelligence that you will encounter later in this chapter.
+Unfortunately, making a chatterbot that successfully passes the Turing test hasn't yet been achieved, and whether or not it is even possible is still an open question in computer science, along with many other questions in artificial intelligence that you will encounter later in this chapter.

-Other forms of the Turing Test exist as well.
+Other forms of the Turing test exist as well.
 Action games sometimes have computer controlled characters that fight your own character, in place of a second human controlled character.
-A variation of the Turing Test can be used to determine whether or not the computer controlled player seems to have human intelligence by getting an interrogator to play against both the computer character and the human character, and to see whether or not they can tell them apart.
+A variation of the Turing test can be used to determine whether or not the computer controlled player seems to have human intelligence by getting an interrogator to play against both the computer character and the human character, and to see whether or not they can tell them apart.

-In fact, many parts of human intelligence could be tested using a variation of the Turing Test.
+In fact, many parts of human intelligence could be tested using a variation of the Turing test.
-If you wanted a computer chess player that seemed like a human as opposed to a computer (as some people might prefer to be playing against a human rather than a computer), you could use a Turing Test for this as well!
+If you wanted a computer chess player that seemed like a human as opposed to a computer (as some people might prefer to be playing against a human rather than a computer), you could use a Turing test for this as well!
-What other possible Turing Tests can you think of?
+What other possible Turing tests can you think of?

 {panel type="curiosity"}